Italian Studies (2020 - 2022)

 Topics in Italian Literature

-ITAL-UA 285 Offered every two to three years.
+ITAL-UA 285 Offered every one to two years.
 4 points.

 The Passions of Elena Ferrante